tibbe/talks/stanford-2011/performance.md

 In general: $5N + 4(N-1)$ words + size of keys & values

+# Remaining sources of inefficiency

+* Keys and values are still boxed.

+* There are quite a few interior nodes.
+A wider fanning tree would be better.
+(See my talk at this year's Haskell Implementors Workshop.)

 # Reasoning about laziness

 A function application is only evaluated if its result is needed,